geotsiokos/affiliates-mailchimp/readme.txt

 == Installation ==

 1. Install and activate [Affiliates](https://wordpress.org/plugins/affiliates/) or [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) or [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).
-3. Install and activate this integration plugin [Affiliates Events Manager](https://wordpress.org/plugins/affiliates-events-manager).
+2. Install and activate this integration plugin [Affiliates MailChimp](https://wordpress.org/plugins/affiliates-mailchimp).
-4. Adjust the settings as needed to let affiliate gather referrals for events.
-Please refer to the documentation for details.
+3. Create a List in your MailChimp account.
+Use this List name in the  Please refer to the documentation for details.

 Note that you can install the plugins from your WordPress installation directly: use the *Add new* option found in the *Plugins* menu.
 You can also upload and extract them in your site's `/wp-content/plugins/` directory or use the *Upload* option.